-Zonulin causes gaps and leakages in the gut lining, allowing “uninvited” food proteins and bacteria into the bloodstream.
+Zonulin causes gaps and leakages in the gut lining, allowing “uninvited” food proteins into the bloodstream.
 When your body sees these uninvited guests, it mounts an IgG delayed-type immune response.

 This IgG delayed-type immune response forms a complex with the uninvited food particles, and this complex causes a cascade of immune hyper-reactivity and inflammation.
 This is why we can see skin issues in one person and joint pain in another; it depends on where the immune response and inflammation occur.

 I want to be clear – this is a different type of immune response from an anaphylactic reaction (like a peanut allergy), or from a celiac disease reaction.
 We are speaking strictly of food intolerances, not food allergies.

 HINTS THAT YOU MIGHT HAVE A FOOD INTOLERANCE

 If you experience any of the following symptoms, food intolerances and leaky gut might be at the root of the problem:

 - Skin conditions: acne, eczema, psoriasis, hives, rashes

 - Digestive conditions: bloating, loose stools, constipation, digestive upset